madgicaltechdom/SonarQube-Integration/README.md

 2. Click the "New workflow" button and select "Set up a workflow yourself".

-3. Give your workflow a name and create a new YAML file.
+3. Give your workflow a name and create a new YML file.

 4. Copy the YML code from this repo to your YML file.